mlswg/mls-architecture/draft-ietf-mls-architecture.md

 device can be added to a group and be considered as a new client by the protocol.
 This client will not gain access to the history even if it is owned by someone who owns another member of the group.
-Restoring history is typically not allowed at the protocol level but applications can elect to provide such a mechanism outside of MLS.
+MLS does not provide support for restoring history in this case, but applications can elect to provide such a mechanism outside of MLS.
 Such mechanisms, if used, may reduce the FS and PCS guarantees provided by MLS.